aemodular/MOZZI-GRAINS/README.md

 A simple Triangle-Wave that can be changed in pitch.
 This code mainly is intended as a "hello world"-starting point to use the provided framwork for your own creations

 __GRAINS Mozzi LFOs++__
-Variable Waveform + Squarewave with crossmodulation, Envelope, WhiteNoise, Random generator'
+Variable Waveform + Squarewave with crossmodulation, Envelope, WhiteNoise, Random generator
 The intention of this Firmware is to provide two LFOs with various options (including very slow speeds) especially useful for generative patches